 The Border League is an entry level local league for Under 9s to Under 15s.
 There are four fixtures during the winter months and athletes will receive a certificate for competing in at least 3 races, with a medal for taking part in all four!
 In 2013/4, Bracknell Athletic Club won team prizes in some age groups.
 (Please note: athletes who have competed in county events are not eligible to score points for the club at Border League events.)

 The Chiltern League is for Under 11s to seniors and covers a wider geographical area.
-Athletes compete for the club and in 2014, Bracknell Athletic Club won a number of individual and age group team awards!
-Medals and certificates for participation and performance are awarded to athletes by the club.
+Athletes compete for the club gaining medals and certificates for participation and performance are awarded to athletes by the club.
 We regularily win age group prizes in the league.

 Schools Cross Country